 We employ a sustainable, hand-scale system of production agriculture that considers the health of the soil, the careful and conservative use of resources, and the human impact on the land and surrounding ecosystems.
-Our methodology aims to mimic natural processes, encourage biodiversity, reduce off-farm inputs, and cycle our nutrients on site.
+Our methodology aims to mimic natural processes, encourage biodiversity, reduce off-farm inputs and cycle our nutrients on site.
 We use innovative technologies such as aquaponics that are well suited to urban areas, and our infrastructure includes extensive greywater and solar electricity systems to reduce our ecological footprint.

 Our flock of egg-laying hens roam free in our fruit orchard during the day, fertilizing the trees with their manure and scratching for insects.
 They help us to control our pest populations while also fulfilling their dietary needs for protein.
-They return to the shade and safety of their coop and their protected run whenever they need.